 The Trees for Neighborhoods program helps Seattle residents plant trees around their homes.
 Since 2009, Trees for Neighborhoods has helped Seattle residents plant over 4,000 trees in their yards and right-of-ways.
 (See where our trees have gone.)
 Program participants receive:

 Free trees (up to 4 per household): Each year we offer a variety of small, medium, and large trees appropriate under power lines, along the street, and in the yard.

 Ongoing care reminders and workshop opportunities, such as young tree pruning

-Plant a tree!
-Applications to the 2014 program will open in early August.
-Email us at email@example.com and we’ll add you to the email list to receive updates on available tree species and the application opening date.
+Join the email list to receive updates on available tree species and the applicaiton opening date.

 To make sure street trees are placed in the correct spot where they will not interfere with underground utilities and overhead power lines, a free permit is required from the Seattle Department of Transportation.
 We will apply for this permit on your behalf when you participate in the Trees for Neighborhoods program.
 Just be sure to indicate you are planting street trees.

 Can’t Wait to Plant a Tree?